opentofu/registry-ui/frontend/docs/providers/creating.md

 ## Next steps

-Once you have written your provider code, you can proceed to [publishing your provider](/docs/providers/publishing).
+Once you have written your provider code, you can proceed to [write your documentation](/docs/providers/docs).